Guy Rose: Career

-In Los Angeles, Guy Rose taught and served as Director of the Stickney Memorial Art School in Pasadena.
+In Los Angeles, Rose taught and served as Director of the Stickney Memorial Art School in Pasadena.

-In 1921, he suffered a debilitating stroke that left him paralyzed.
-Guy Rose died in Pasadena, California on November 17, 1925.
+In 1921, Rose suffered a debilitating stroke that left him paralyzed.
+He died in Pasadena, California, on November 17, 1925.
 In 1926, the Stendahl Gallery held a memorial exhibition of his works.

+As of 2026, Crocker Art Museum holds the largest Guy Rose museum collection in the world.
+A retrospective titled "Guy Rose: Impressionist" opens in May 2027 featuring 85+ paintings at the Crocker Art Museum.